martel-innovate/MasterMind/docs/admin/actor_management.md

 Superadmins can view and alter all registered Actors in MasterMind, and make more Superadmins if needed.
-The purpose of Superadmins is the management of the MasterMind platform as a whole, and thus the Superadmin status should only be granted to whoever is Administrator for MasterMind.
+The purpose of Superadmins is the management of the MasterMind platform as a whole, and thus the Superadmin status should only be granted to whoever is Administrator for MasterMind, and not any regular user.